 4.4.
-Emergency Plans (Replacement for LIC-101, Revision 6, Appendix B, Section 9.0, "Amendments for Emergency Plan Changes")
+Emergency Plans (Replacement for LIC-101, Appendix B, Section 9.0, "Amendments for Emergency Plan Changes")

 RIPE is not applicable to any issues for which the safety impact cannot be directly assessed using PRA.
-Therefore, LARs related to the emergency plans will not be considered for NRC review under the RIPE streamlined LAR review process.
+Therefore, LARs related to the emergency plans should not be considered for NRC review under the RIPE streamlined LAR review process.

-4.5 Security-Related Amendments (Supplement to LIC-101, Revision 6, Appendix B)
+4.5 Security-Related Amendments (Supplement to LIC-101, Appendix B)

 RIPE is not applicable to any issues for which the safety impact cannot be directly assessed using PRA.
-Therefore, LARs related to the security program will not be considered for NRC review under the RIPE streamlined LAR review process.
+Therefore, LARs related to the security program should not be considered for NRC review under the RIPE streamlined LAR review process.